monkstone/Sketches/README.md

-Sketches
+Sketches by Emilsoman
 ========

-Some ruby-processing sketches that I experiment with.
+Some ruby-processing sketches updated for JRubyArt.

 ## Running a sketch

+k9 -r sketch.rb